vegaprotocol/documentation/docs/vega-chain.md

 # Vega Chain
-## Limited network life for restricted mainnet (WIP)
+## Network life (alpha mainnet)
-Vega networks will at least initially and perhaps always run for a limited time only.
+Vega networks will, at least initially, run for a limited time only.

-Networks will have a finite lifetime because:
+There are several reasons for this decision for Vega, including:

-- It is efficient to upgrade the protocol by starting again as it avoids the need to deal with multiple versions of the code (upgrades to a running chain need to respect and be able to recalculate the pre-upgrade deterministic state for earlier blocks, so all versions of criticial code must remain in the system).
+- Limited network life makes it efficient to upgrade the protocol by starting again, as it avoids the need to deal with multiple versions of the code.
+Upgrades to a running chain need to respect and be able to recalculate the pre-upgrade deterministic state for earlier blocks, so all versions of criticial code must remain in the system.
-This is especially important early on when rapid iteration is desirable, as the assumption that new chains can be started for new features simplifies things considerably.
+- It allows for rapid iteration, as the ability to start new chains for new features is simpler.
+- Bugs, security breaches, or other issues during alpha could either take out the chain or make it desirable to halt block production.

-- Trading at 1000s of tx/sec generates a lot of data.
-Given that most instruments are non-perpetual (they expire), this gives the ability to create new markets on a new chain and naturally let the old one come to an end rather than dragging around its history forever.
+- Once the network allows trading, the thousands of transactions per second will generate a lot of data.
+Given that most instruments expire, this allows for new markets to be created on a new chain, allowing an old market/chain to come to an end rather than keeping the history and data forever.

-- Bugs, security breaches, or other issues during alpha could either take out the chain OR make it desirable to halt block production.
-It's important to consider what happens next if this occurs.

-There are four main features:
+### Network checkpoints
-1. Create checkpoints with relevant (but minimal) information at regular intervals, and on every deposit and every withdrawal request.
+Networks have checkpoints at regular intervals and on every deposit and withdrawal request, that include a lean but relevant amount of information.
-2. Ability to specify a checkpoint hash as part of genesis.
-3. A new 'Restore' transaction that contains the full checkpoint file and triggers state restoration
-4. A new 'checkpoint hash' transaction is broadcast by all validators

-Point two requires that at load time, each node calculates the hash of the checkpoint file.
-It then sends this through consensus to make sure that all the nodes in the new network agree on the state.
+- Checkpoint hashes are specified as part of the network genesis.
+Each node calculates the hash of the checkpoint file and then sends this through consensus to ensure all the nodes in the new network agree on the state.
-## Staking
+- A `restore`  transaction contains the full checkpoint file and triggers state restoration.
+- A `checkpoint hash` transaction is broadcast by all validators.

+## Delegated proof of stake
 Vega runs on a delegated proof of stake blockchain.
 Participants who hold a balance of VEGA, the governance asset, can stake that asset on the network by nominating their tokens to one or more validators that they trust to help secure the network.

-### Simple staking (restricted mainnet)
+### Simple staking (alpha mainnet)
 Validators and stakers both receive incentives from the network, depending on various factors, including how much stake is nominated.

 Staking requires the combined action of: associating VEGA tokens (or fractions of a token) to the Vega staking bridge contract; and using the token(s) to nominate one or more validators.